 Not every carer can get Carer's Allowance.
-You may be eligible if you meet all the following conditions: - you look after someone who gets a qualifying disability benefit - you look after that person for at least 35 hours a week - you are aged 16 or over - you are not in full-time education - you don't earn over £132 a week (after deductions) - you satisfy UK residence and presence conditions.
+You may be eligible if you meet all the following conditions:

+- You look after someone who gets a qualifying disability benefit. - You look after that person for at least 35 hours a week. - You are aged 16 or over. - You are not in full-time education. - You don't earn over £139 a week (after deductions). - You satisfy UK residence and presence conditions.

-These conditions are explained in more detail in the following pages: You look after someone who gets a qualifying disability benefit This means the person you are looking after has to be receiving one of the following: - the middle or the higher rate of the care component of Disability Living Allowance (DLA) - either rate of the daily living component of Personal Independence Payment (PIP) - the middle or highest rate of Child Disability Payment - either rate of Attendance Allowance - Constant Attendance Allowance (of £75.50 per week or more) paid with the Industrial Injuries or War Pensions schemes or - Armed Forces Independence Payment.
+These conditions are explained in more detail in the following pages:

+You look after someone who gets a qualifying disability benefit

+This means the person you are looking after has to be receiving one of the following:

+- the middle or the higher rate of the care component of Disability Living Allowance (DLA) - either rate of the daily living component of Personal Independence Payment (PIP) or Adult Disability Payment (ADP) - the middle or highest rate of Child Disability Payment (CDP) - either rate of Attendance Allowance - Constant Attendance Allowance (of £83.10 per week or more) paid with the Industrial Injuries or War Pensions schemes or - Armed Forces Independence Payment.

 Note: If the person you are looking after does not get one of these benefits, they may be able to make a claim for one.

-If they are aged under 16, they could claim DLA; if they are aged 16 to State Pension age, they could claim PIP; or if they are aged State Pension age or over, they could claim Attendance Allowance.
-For more information on these benefits, visit carersuk.org/benefits You look after that person for at least 35 hours a week The 35 hours can include:
+If they are aged under 16, they could claim DLA in England, Wales or Northern Ireland or CDP in Scotland.
+If they are aged 16 to State Pension age, they could claim PIP or ADP in Scotland.
+If they are aged State Pension age or over, they could alternatively claim Attendance Allowance.
+For more information on these benefits, visit carersuk.org/benefits

+You look after that person for at least 35 hours a week

+The 35 hours can include: